 Your stay Kinds of accompaniment Field work Coordination Risks and security Cost Selection process Requirements and responsibilities Application form Introductory meeting Training process Report back

-One of the solidarity strategies PASC has been implementing since 2003 is that of international accompaniment, which consists of ensuring a physical presence by the sides of social activists who are victims of political threats.
-An international presence along with other forms of political pressure have a dissuasive effect on perpetrators of political violence.
-Accompaniment therefore serves as a means of protection for social activists, allowing them to pursue their work and also legitimize that work in the eyes of local officials.
+One of the solidarity strategies PASC has been implementing since 2003 is international accompaniment, which consists of ensuring a physical presence along side social activists who are victims of political threats.
+An international presence, along with other forms of political pressure, have a dissuasive effect on perpetrators of political violence.
+Accompaniment therefore serves as a means of protection for social activists; It allows them to pursue their work and also helps legitimize what they do in the eyes of local officials.

-Accompaniment helps to support struggles being undertaken by and for local organizations and is only provided at the request of such organizations.
-Accompaniment reduces political threats associated with doing advocacy work in a context of low-intensity conflict, and is a strategy that seeks to increase the space for political organization and action available to social activists.
-Besides being a means of protection, accompaniment also provides psychological support to victims of state crime, allowing them to rebuild their sense of security and autonomy so that they may continue their struggles.
+PASC accompaniment helps support struggles led by local organizations and communities, and is only provided at the request of these groups.
+Accompaniment is a strategy that seeks to increase the space available for the work of social activists.
+Besides being a means of protection, accompaniment also provides psychological support to victims of state crime, allowing them to rebuild their sense of security and autonomy, so that they may continue their struggles.

-Accompaniment as a form of political support to processes of resistance, creates a space for exchange between activists that allows for the creation of links of solidarity between northern and southern social movements in the Americas.
-PASC accompanimnet thus seeks to promote a sharing of experiences and knowledge that seeks to empower participants is therefore an integral part of international accompaniment.
-The collective popular education efforts are therefore designed to not only reinforce the self-determination of Colombian communities, but also to enrich social struggles in Canada.
+Accompaniment, as a form of political support for processes of resistance, creates a space for exchange between activists, creating links of solidarity between northern and southern social movements in the Americas.
+PASC accompanimnet thus seeks to promote a sharing of experiences and knowledge that can empower participants from both the north and south.
+In the same vaien, the PASC collective's popular education efforts are designed, not only to reinforce the self-determination of Colombian communities, but also to enrich social struggles in Canada.